 - Communication - this one is obvious.
 Whether you’re a marketer or an advertiser, you need to communicate clearly and make sure people understand your message and ideas.
-This includes written materials, public speaking and presentations, and so on.
+This includes written materials, everything related to brand alignment, public speaking and presentations, and so on.

 - Active listening - closely related to empathy; you cannot understand customers and their needs if you don’t actually listen to them.
 We often listen with the aim to quickly provide a reply or a piece of advice.
 But the key is learning to listen in order to understand.

 - Research skills - living in the digital age also means living with an overwhelming amount of information.
 To identify target audiences and promote services and products, you need to do proper research, collect data and come up with easy-to-understand insights.

 - Openness to learning and new ideas - the Marketing and Advertising world is constantly changing.
 This applies to SEO strategies, market trends, ads, and so on.
 To win at this game, you need to stay up-to-date with the latest methods, tools, practices.

 - Analytical skills - understanding customer behaviour means understanding and working with data.
 Tools like Google Analytics, Tag Manager, Ahrefs, HubSpot, SemRush, and many others will be your best friend (or enemy), so becoming familiar with them early on is a great asset.

 - Storytelling - it’s no secret: people love stories, and the format (video, blog post, flyer, etc.) doesn’t matter.
 As long as you understand the elements of a good story and how to tell one, customers will follow.
 Like Simon Sinek said, “people don’t buy what you do, they buy why you do it.”